 However, it is required that drinking water contains detectable levels of chlorine and that these are controlled, as some people are more sensitive than others to chemicals and changes to their environment.
 Patients requiring dialysis treatment, for example, are exposed to large amounts of water and so dialysis centres must treat the water to ensure all chemical disinfectants, including chlorine, are removed.

-Chlorine levels in England and Wales
+Safe Chlorine Levels For Drinking Water in England and Wales

 In England and Wales, chlorine levels are maintained by individual water companies, but typically the level of residual disinfectant in the form of free or combined chlorine is 0.5mg/l or less.
 It is possible that higher levels may be detected during maintenance, but this should be a short term deviation from the average reading.
 If the unusual taste persists you should contact your local water company immediately.